 Part 9 of the Act outlines provisions for public consultation on draft conservation strategies.

-Draft Saving our Species conservation strategies have been developed for threatened species and ecological communities.
-This includes species that have been recently listed and updates to existing conservation strategies.
-Strategies were developed in consultation with key stakeholders, experts, external agencies and Department of Climate Change, Energy, the Environment and Water staff to ensure they meet the objectives of the Saving our Species program.
+The draft strategies were developed in consultation with key stakeholders, experts, external agencies and Department of Climate Change, Energy, the Environment and Water staff to ensure they meet the objectives of the Saving our Species program.

 Public consultation